Abubakr98/guest-book-server/README.md

 In the project directory, you can run:

+### `yarn install`

+Run this command for installing dependencies.

 ### `yarn start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

 ### `yarn format`

-Runs formatting with prettier.\
+Runs formatting with prettier.